ridiculous/log_parser/README.md

 # LogParser

-A simple class for searching through a log
+A simple class for searching through a log.
+By default, LogParser knows how to read Unicorn production logs and the default logging pattern for Ruby's Logger library.
+A custom pattern can be passed, or the defaults can be found in [log_parser.rb](https://github.com/ridiculous/log_parser/blob/master/lib/log_parser.rb#L12)

 ## Installation